ayesha-cs-93/brain-tumor-classification/README.md

 Brain tumor diagnosis is a critical and time-sensitive medical challenge.
 This project applies Machine Learning to classify brain tumors based on clinical features such as tumor size, stage, histology type, and patient history.

-This is an **educational research project** built as part of my coursework in Artificial Intelligence & Machine Learning.
+> 💡 **Key Finding:** Through correlation heatmap analysis,
+> I identified that this dataset appears to be synthetically
+> generated — feature-target correlations were near zero.
+> This is documented as a project limitation and highlights
+> the importance of data quality in ML pipelines.

 > ⚠️ **Medical Disclaimer:** This tool is for research and educational purposes only.
 It is **not** a substitute for professional medical diagnosis.
 Always consult a qualified doctor.